 It should be kept in mind that cosuppositions are presuppositions of a particular sort, and thus that we can rely on the theory of presupposition to make predictions about cosuppositions.
-The general insight is that the presupposition triggered by an expression must be entailed by the 'local context' of that expression (this insight is incorporated in the dynamic update rules posited by Heim 1983; and it b.
-If b is a conjoinable type, then for any type a, is a conjoinable type.
+In general, the presupposition triggered by an expression must be entailed by the 'local context' of that expression (this insight is incorporated in the dynamic update rules posited by Heim 1983; and it plays a direct role in theory developed in Schlenker 2009).
+The general case is stated in (41)a, and the special case of cosuppositions in (41)b, with the notation in (41)c.